Realme 8 review: Unbeatable for currently 170 euros

 Display - above average for the price

-The 6,4-inch OLED panel is actually a small specialty in this price range, since most manufacturers use cheaper LC displays for less than 200 euros, which weaken in particular in terms of the black value.
-It has a pleasantly sharp resolution of 2.400 × 1.080 pixels, which means that no individual pixels can be seen in everyday use.
+The 6,4-inch OLED panel is actually a little special in this price range, as most manufacturers for under 200 euros rely on cheaper LC displays, which are particularly weak when it comes to black levels.
+It has a pleasantly sharp resolution of 2.400 × 1.080 pixels, meaning that individual pixels cannot be seen in everyday use.
 Of course, this smartphone does not have a higher refresh rate due to the low RRP.
-For example, the similarly expensive Poco M3 offers Pro a 90 Hertz refresh rate, but this only has an LC display installed, which in terms of quality cannot even begin to keep up with the OLED screen of the Realme 8.
+For example, the similarly priced Poco M3 Pro offers a 90 Hertz refresh rate, but it only has an LC display, which cannot even begin to keep up with the OLED screen of the Realme 8 in terms of quality.

 Typical OLED colors are reproduced intensely, but sufficiently realistically, especially in the "Mild" color mode.
 The viewing angle stability is completely okay and you can also be more than satisfied with the maximum brightness.
 The panel can still be read sufficiently well even in direct sunlight.
 For less than 200 euros, this is an above-average display.